TickleThePanda/carpe-dm/src/view/adventures/the-vanquished-chapter-4.md

 enlightenment through finding beauty in the world.

 There are 6 elves aboard:
- - the ship's captain, Beiren To-kin
+ - the ship's captain, Beiren Ty-kin
  - the ship's crewmember, Dordan To'Il-kin
  - three Addan To'Il'Ty-kin, Yellar To'Ty-kin, and Ianfir To'Lath-kin
  - a disguised Arcalaloth, Mogthodoth, known as Banir Any-kin to the